realthunder/asm3-wiki/Expression-and-Spreadsheet.md

   modified, say, refined, and `Edge10` is shifted to `Edge9`, then the expression will be auto updated accordingly, too.

+  Note that the expression completer tries to auto correct some common mistakes in `subname` reference and will try label interpretation if the named object cannot be found, which unfortunately creates some ambiguity of `subname` reference that contains only geometry element reference, such as `Box.<<Face1>>._shape`.
+To resolve this ambiguity, you should always proceed a geometry element reference with a `.`, i.e. `Box.<<.Face1>>._Shape`

 * `<<label>>.<<subname>>.identifier`, same as above, except that the parent object is referenced by its label.